Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/Multimedia AI/Text-to-Speech.rst

 |image02|

-The default ``message`` is set for date reporting.
-You may modify the ``message`` according to NTP Client API for time reporting.
+Please replace ``message`` with your speech text.
+You may also change the audio language accordingly.
+Please refer to the table below for language codes.

 |image03|

-Compile and upload the code to AMB82-mini.
-Please refer to the table below for language codes.

 **Language Codes**